-8.1.1 In terms of Section of 11 of the Mine Health and Safety Act (MHSA), the employer must assess and respond to risk.
+- 8.1.1 In terms of Section of 11 of the (MHSA), the employer must assess and respond to risk. - 8.1.2 The employer is required to conduct a risk-based assessment covering all workings at mines and the risk assessment should be described with reference to but not limited to: - 8.1.3 All sources of SARS-CoV-2 infection transmission. - 8.1.4 Health effects associated with exposure to SARS-CoV-2. - 8.1.5 Nature of the key workplace operations and activities that pose all potential risk of SARS-CoV-2 transmission.

-- 8.1.2 The employer is required to conduct a risk-based assessment covering all workings at mines and the risk assessment should be described with reference to but not limited to: - 8.1.3 All sources of COVID-19 infection transmission. - 8.1.4 Health effects associated with exposure to COVID-19. - 8.1.5 Nature of the key workplace operations and activities that pose all potential risk of COVID-19 transmission. - 8.1.6 Occupations and number of employees who are likely to be exposed to and spread the COVID-19. - 8.1.7 The risk of vulnerable employees (occupational diseases, communicable and noncommunicable diseases) to COVID-19 while at work. - 8.1.8 Control measures in place, i.e. engineering, administrative, personal protective equipment etc. - 8.1.9 De-densification of employees on transport modes and other spaces. - 8.1.10 The additional control measures required to be instituted in order to reduce exposure and the spread of COVID-19, such as the review of Human Resource policies around business travel, sick leave, and other related policies to account for COVID-19. - 8.1.11 Frequency of any ongoing monitoring to assess the effectiveness of the controls mentioned above. - 8.1.12 WHO classifies the risk of COVID-19 infection into 4 risk groups, which are illustrated by the following below Figure 1:
+- 8.1.6 Occupations and number of employees who are likely to be exposed to and spread the SARS-CoV-2. - 8.1.7 Mines essential occupations or critical skills that might be impacted by SARS-CoV- 2 transmission. - 8.1.8 The risk of vulnerable employees to SARS- CoV- 2 while at work. - 8.1.9 Control measures in place, i.e. engineering, administrative, personal protective equipment etc. - 8.1.10 De-densification of employees on transport modes and other spaces. - 8.1.11 The additional control measures required to be instituted in order to reduce exposure and the spread of SARS-CoV-2, such as the review of Human Resource policies around business travel, sick leave, and other related policies to account for SARS-CoV-2. - 8.1.12 Frequency of any ongoing monitoring to assess the effectiveness of the controls mentioned above. - 8.1.13 The mine's risk assessment methodology to take cognisance of the WHO classification of the risk of SARS-CoV-2 infection into 4 risk groups, which are illustrated by the following below Figure 1: